Mental Health Diet

 • Eat selenium: Studies linked depression with low levels of selenium.
 Fish, meat, cereals, eggs and nuts are good sources of selenium.
 If you decide to take selenium supplements it is important not to take too much -no more than 0.35 milligrams a day because this causes selenosis, a condition that in its mildest form can lead to loss of hair, skin and nails.

-• Eat tryptophan-rich foods to boost your serotonin – such as chicken and turkey, tuna and salmon, beans and seeds along with slow release carbs.
+• Eat tryptophan-rich foods to boost your serotonin– such as chicken and turkey, tuna and salmon, beans and seeds along with slow release carbs.
 Good-quality protein provides the building blocks for our brain chemicals and can convert in the brain with good quality carbohydrates.
-Tryptophan is an essential amino acid which is converted in our bodies into serotonin, a neurotransmitter, or chemical in the brain.
+Tryptophan is an essential amino acid which is converted in our bodies into serotonin, a neurotransmitter or a chemical in the brain.

 Return from Mental Health Diet to Glycemic Index home page